Plmokn12/RBG-game/README.md

 # RBG-game
-RGB game
+Interactive RGB game to help with color identification

-This is from Colt Steele's course
+based on Colt Steele's project